-Overnight permits are limited and must be obtained in advance from the Boulder or Sulphur Ranger District by submitting an Indian Peaks Wilderness Permit Application Form.
-Camping is prohibited in the Four Lakes Backcountry Zone from May 1 through November 30.
-View a map of the Indian Peaks Wilderness & Backcountry Zones.
+Overnight permits are limited and must be obtained in advance for camping dates 6/1-9/15.
+Camping is prohibited in the Four Lakes Backcountry Zone from 5/1-11/30 (Backcountry Zone Map).

 - Next plan your route.
 Have a good topographical map of the area for reference.
-Trail descriptions are available at the bottom of this page.
-Remember to cross high elevation areas in the early morning hours to avoid severe thunderstorms.
+Cross high elevation areas in the early morning hours to avoid severe thunderstorms.

-- Decide which backcountry zone you are camping within on each day of your trip by viewing the Indian Peaks Wilderness & Backcountry Zones Map (pdf, 274Kb).
-Permits are issued according to zone and required for camping between June 1 and September 15.
+- Decide which backcountry zone you are camping within on each day of your trip by viewing the Indian Peaks Wilderness & Backcountry Zones Map (pdf, 716Kb).
 Each backcountry zone is limited to between 4 and 16 permits depending on zone location and size.

 Large groups (8 - 12 people) and/or organized groups such as scouts, churches, schools, internet outdoor groups and hiking clubs require permits year round for day and overnight trips (groups of more than 12 are prohibited).
 Day hiking trips are free of charge.